 Shiyala Primary School

-Ten years after they were originally built, the modest classroom blocks that made up the Shiyala school stood derelict.
+Ten years after they were originally built by local Government, the modest classroom blocks that made up the Shiyala Primary School near Lusaka, Zambia, stood derelict.
 Despite a skilled local workforce in both earth-brick production and masonry work; both structures suffered from under-engineering, poor maintenance and lack of financial support.
 With a minimal budget, Orkidstudio has converted the existing structures into a colourful primary school.

-Taking cue from the fragile foundations already in place, the roof structure is removed to relieve any unnecessary weight on the walls.
+Taking cue from the fragile foundations already in place and a very tight budget, the roof structure is removed to relieve any unnecessary weight on the walls.
 A new super-structure is created around them in the form of rammed-earth-filled steel drums which are retained as a permanent formwork, both to protect from the elements and act as tensile reinforcement.
-Similarly, sections of the existing brick walls are incised to receive the new columns.
+Similarly, sections of the existing brick walls are cut away to receive the new columns.
 As the drums take on a compressive role, the masonry resists shear forces without the addition of extra cross-bracing.

 Location: Chongwe, Zambia